Offbeat and Unusual Places

 Triple Divide Peak marks the division of three major watersheds.
 If you poured out your water on top of Triple Divide, it would flow into the Columbia River watershed, and eventually the Pacific Ocean; it would flow into the Nelson River watershed, and eventually Hudson Bay and the Arctic Ocean or the Atlantic Ocean which is an ongoing debate to what Hudson Bay belongs too; and it would flow into the Mississippi River watershed, and eventually the Gulf of Mexico and the Atlantic Ocean.
 This is the intersection of the Great Divide and the Laurentian aka the Northern Divide.

-Yellowstone Continental Divide on the Rocky Mountain Range separates water from the Pacific Ocean on the one side and the other flows to the Mississippi River.
-I have probably crossed the Great Continental Divide at least 20 times.
+Yellowstone Continental Divide in Wyoming and Wolf Creek Pass in Colorado on the Rocky Mountain Range separates water from the Pacific Ocean on the one side and the other flows to the Mississippi River.
+I have probably crossed the Great Continental Divide at least 20 times over the years.

 North/South Continental Divide aka St. Lawrence Seaway Continental Divide near South Bend, Indiana.
 It goes from Minnesota all the way through Maine and separates the Great Lakes drainage system from the Mississippi River’s drainage system.
 For instance, where I grew up in Northwest Ohio where rivers flowed to Lake Erie.
 About 40 minutes south from me the rivers flow to the Ohio River which goes to the Mississippi River watershed where I currently reside.